marius-test/programming_explorations/README.md

 # retro_programming

-This folder is for experimenting with some classic programming languages:
+This folder is for experimenting and exploring some classic programming languages:
 **C++**, **Fortran**, and **Pascal**.

 I write simple programs and scripts here to satisfy my curiosity and have fun exploring these languages.